creadth/Cache-Refresh-SillyTavern/README.md

     *   Ensure the refresh interval is *shorter* than your API/model's cache lifetime.
     *   Use SillyTavern's API panel to compare the extension's refreshed prompts with the original prompts.
     *   Check the browser's developer console (F12) for any error messages.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on this GitHub repository.
-If you'd like to contribute code, please fork the repository and submit a pull request.

 ## License